In progress – view active session

 13367-55

-28 January 2025 • 2:45 PM - 3:05 PM PST | Moscone Center, Room 2014 (Level 2 West)
+28 January 2025 • 2:45 PM - 3:05 PM PST | Moscone West, Room 2014 (Level 2)

 Show Abstract +

-In this work, we demonstrate growth of highly-oriented β-Ga₂O₃, thin films on Si(111) substrates, and systematically analyse the performance of both metal-semiconductor-metal (MSM) and p-n-junction photodetectors, fabricated with these films.
+In this work, we demonstrate growth of highly-oriented β-Ga₂O₃, thin films on Si(111) substrates, and systematically analyse the performance of both metal-semiconductor-metal (MSM) and tentatively, p-n-junction photodetectors, fabricated with these films.

 Wide-angle, out-of-plane ω-2θ X-ray scans revealed only the (2 ̅01),(4 ̅02) and (6 ̅03) reflections of β-Ga₂O₃, for deposition at 750 ºC and an argon partial pressure of 5 × 10^(-3) mbar, thus establishing the formation of (2 ̅01)-oriented β-Ga₂O₃.
 In MSM photodetectors, fabricated with Ti/Au and Ni/Au asymmetric contacts to the β-Ga₂O₃ epilayers, the dark current was measured to be as low as 5 nano Ampere, while under UV illumination at 253 nm, the photocurrent was obtained to be 1.5 micro-ampere.
 Interestingly, the photoresponse of the device spanned from DUV to the visible region of the spectrum, possibly due to contribution from the underlying Si substrate.
 Fabrication and measurement of vertical photodetectors in the p-Si/n-Ga₂O₃ geometry is currently underway.